 Based in Kent, Clarendon Homes have designed and built a wide range of high quality unique homes throughout Kent, in some of the most picturesque and sought-after locations.
 Based around the accessible Sevenoaks area is The Chequers development in Crouch, providing an invaluable sanctuary for those wanting to escape busy London living, without completely losing touch.
 Other developments close to London include The Fairways and our new standalone property Brionne, both near West Malling, in an accessible area near the busy towns of Rochester and Maidstone.

-Churchfields in Harrietsham, and Castor Park in Allington are developments not only central to the county, but only a short journey away from the centre of the county town of Maidstone and so residents can enjoy all the facilities the town has to offer.
+Cobnut Park in Boughton Monchelsea, and Langton Gardens in Headcorn are developments not only central to the county, but only a short journey away from the centre of the county town of Maidstone and so residents can enjoy all the facilities the town has to offer.

 To find out if a Clarendon home in Kent could be the one for you, give us a call today on 01622 851144 or email us at email@example.com.